cicsdev/cics-nodejs-invoke/README.md

 cd cics-nodejs-invoke/bundle
 npm install
 ```
-1. Copy the contents of the `bundle` folder from this repository to a suitable location in zFS where CICS can read it.
+1. Copy the contents of the `bundle` folder from this repository to a suitable location in zFS where the CICS region ID has read access.
 1. Update `/bundle/catalog.profile`:
  * `PORT=3000` should be set to an available TCP/IP port on z/OS and be accessible from your workstation.
  * `WORK_DIR=.` should be set to a suitable zFS directory for the stdout and stderr logs created when CICS starts the Node.js application.
  * `NODE_HOME=/usr/lpp/IBM/cnj/IBM/node-v6.14.4-os390-s390x` to the installation directory of IBM SDK for Node.js - z/OS.
+ * Note you do not need to set `CATALOG_SERVER=` when the Node.js application is run in CICS as the invoke API uses an optimised cross-memory mechanism to call COBOL programs.
-1. Create and install a CICS BUNDLE resource, setting the `BUNDLERDIR` attribute to the zFS directory.
+1. Create and install a BUNDLE resource, setting the `BUNDLERDIR` attribute to the zFS directory.

 ## Testing the application in CICS